 Since the station is accessible only by boat, we maintain a fleet of 15 boats and motorized rafts to move equipment and people across the 5 miles of Cranberry Lake to CLBS.
-Students make the trip in a larger vessel, the Forester, capable of carrying up to 40 persons.
+Students make the trip in a larger vessel, the Forester, capable of carrying up to 28 passengers.
 Students, faculty, and Station personnel leave their private vehicles at the College-operated marina on Columbian Road on the west side of Cranberry Lake.
 The marina is about 2 miles south of Route 3 which is the only highway through the region.
 It skirts the north end of the lake, passing through the village of Cranberry Lake.
 The village is 70 miles east of Watertown and 30 miles west of Tupper Lake, the latter being the largest village in Adirondack Park (about 10,000 residents).

 The student cabins are simple, unpartitioned and unheated.
 Each cabin is equipped with a bunk and mattress for each student, assorted desks, bureaus, chairs, and 2 or 3 clothes closets.
 Usually, students study either in the classrooms, which are left open in the evening, or in the dining hall.
 Each student cabin houses 6-8 students.
 The washhouse is divided into "male" and "female" sides.
 Each side has 4 toilets and stalls and several wash basins and showers.
 Hot water is plentiful.
 A coin-operated laundry is available to students during designated hours under the north wing of the Faculty Lodge.